Mean and standard deviation

 Image

-In the picture above the columns A and B are the frequency table.
-The columns D-J contain corresponding grouped data.
+In the picture above columns A-G contain grouped data.

-Select columns D-J and choose the tool "One Variable Analysis".
+Select columns A-G and choose the tool "One Variable Analysis".

 Image